About

 A bit about me

 I trained on the MSc Masters program at Birmingham Newman University.
 As an integrative practitioner, I believe that there is no “one size fits all” for counselling, meaning that I draw on different approaches depending on the individual I am working with.
 This means that I will tailor my approach depending on your needs.
 All my work is rooted in mindfulness and compassion.
+I also bring over thirteen years of personal meditation practice to my work.

 I have experience working with people from a wide range of backgrounds.
 As a proud member of the LGBTQ+ community, I am passionate about creating a therapeutic space that feels safe and celebratory for each and every client.
 I am committed to anti-racist practice and continually challenging my own cultural privilege is a priority.